Should I Buy or Rent a House?

 Subscribe to our free bimonthly newsletter and receive access to our budgeting templates for couples as well as our self paced online courses to empower couples to budget and save together.

-When saving up for a home, a large chunk of the cost is front-loaded.
+When saving up for a home, keep in mind that a large chunk of the cost is front-loaded.
 The down payment and closing costs are very expensive.
+The same is true for renting.
+It is common for one or two month’s rent required as a deposit.

-After the hefty initial costs, you should be able to afford a monthly mortgage payment, taxes and insurance, and utilities.
+After the hefty initial costs, you should be able to afford a monthly mortgage payment, taxes, insurance, and utilities.

-Homeowners' insurance is costly compared to renters’ insurance.
-With some homes, there are HOA fees, and you have to consider property taxes too.
-All these extra expenses add up and can seriously impact one’s budget.
+Homeowners' insurance is costly compared to renters' insurance.
+Some homes have HOA fees, and property taxes must be considered.
+All these extra expenses add up and can seriously impact one's budget.

-Buying a home is an illiquid purchase.
-Meaning when the economy tanks, it is very hard to sell your home when you need the money because everyone else is trying to.
+Buying a home is an illiquid purchase, meaning that when the economy tanks, it is tough to sell your home when you need the money because everyone else is trying to.

-If you cannot afford the upfront costs or mortgage payments, renting a home is a cheaper option initially.
+If you cannot afford the upfront costs or mortgage payments, renting a home is cheaper.

 The security deposit is way less than a down payment.
 Renter's insurance is a fraction of the price of home insurance.
 Utilities still need to be paid, but there are no maintenance costs.

 Renting is good while you save up money to buy a home.
-However, if you rent for a long period of time, you may end up spending more than the cost of a home.
+However, if you rent for an extended period, you may spend more than the cost of purchasing a home.

-Both are great options; it all depends on your financial situation and goals in life.
+Both can be great options; it all depends on your financial situation and goals in life.

 Buying or Renting: More than a home

-Deciding on the physical house is important, but for some, the location is just as important.
-Do you want to live in the city or out in the suburbs or somewhere rural?
+While the appearance of a home is an important factor in making a home-buying decision, the location is just as important for some.
+Do you want to live in the city, the suburbs, or somewhere rural?
 Is having a backyard enticing?

-You can love the physical home all you want, but if the location is not right, you may end up moving after some time.
+You can love the appearance all you want, but if the location is wrong, you may eventually need to move.

-Do your research and ask around to see if the schools in the area are good for your children.
+Do your research to uncover the quality of the schools.
 The school comes with the purchase of a home.

 Buying or Renting: Pros and Cons